Prado Conservation Camp #28

 Total inmate capacity: 80

-Inmates perform various In-Camp projects that include maintenance, welding, equipment repair, and carpentry.
-While serving their prison terms, inmates learn valuable experience and work skills.
-The training the inmates receive at Prado Camp is not only that of hard work and strong work ethic, but teamwork, self-esteem, and the recognition of a job well done.
-In addition, eligible Prado Inmates participate in a G.E.D. / College program in conjunction with the California Institution for Men in Chino.
+Inmates perform various in-camp projects that include maintenance, welding, equipment repair, and carpentry.
+While serving their prison term, inmates learn valuable experience and work skills.
+The training the inmates receive at Prado Conservation Camp is not only that of hard work and strong work ethic, but teamwork, self-esteem, and the recognition of a job well done.
+In addition, eligible Prado inmates participate in a G.E.D. / College program in conjunction with the California Institution for Men in Chino.
 The experiences on the fire line and on their work projects are life skills that will continue to follow the Prado inmates once they are released and return back to their communities.

-During the calendar year of January 1, 2015 through December 31, 2015, Prado Conservation Camp provided 84,225 hours of inmate fire suppression activities throughout the State of California.
-When not fighting fires, the inmates were busy providing 46,320 hours working on conservation projects and other community services in the local area.
+Prado Conservation Camp incarcerated hand crews provide tens of thousands hours of fire suppression activities throughout the state of California.
+When not fighting fires, inmates work on conservation projects and other community services in the local area.
 Some examples of community-based projects that have been conducted by the inmates at Prado Conservation Camp include:

 - Making fire protection signs for the Forestry Department.